nus-cs2103-AY2122S1/tp/docs/team/domszy.md

 Given below are my contributions to the project.

 * **Added several client attributes (Pull Request: [#45](https://github.com/AY2122S1-CS2103T-T17-3/tp/pull/45))**:
+  * The attributes I have added to LeadsForce includes `current financial plans` and `Last Met`.
-  * Allows financial advisors to keep track of current financial plans, so that they can have a more comprehensive idea of the financial state of their clients
+  * Current financial plans allows financial advisors to keep track of current financial plans, so that they can have a more comprehensive idea of the financial state of their clients
-  * Client ID is used extensive throughout LeadsForce, such that commands no longer have to rely on the client list.
+  * Client ID is used in order to make it easier for commands to be runned, and is used extensive throughout LeadsForce.
   * Amended the `edit`, `add` commands to allow the app to take in these attributes
   * Highlights: this feature involved changing many features throughout the application since alot of the features relies on these attributes.
-Since the attributes are quite pervasive throughout the application, I had the chance to work with every component of the application and learn their logic.
+Since the attributes are quite pervasive throughout the application, I had the chance to work with every component of the application.

 * **New Command: `Schedule` (Pull Request: [#111](https://github.com/AY2122S1-CS2103T-T17-3/tp/pull/111), [#145](https://github.com/AY2122S1-CS2103T-T17-3/tp/pull/145))**
   * What it does: the command allows financial advisors to see the schedule of meetings they have with clients
-  * Justification: For instance, if the client has many numerous meetings that's added into LeadsForce, they can simply use this command to determine the schedule of meetings that they have on the day.
+  * Justification: Clients can simply use this command to determine the schedule of meetings that they have on the day.
   * Highlights: this feature was implemented with several team mates.
-Since I was doing the backend portion, the implementation came with several challenges in understanding my team mates portion (the GUI portion) and how it can be linked to my implementation of schedule.
+Since I was doing the backend portion, the implementation came with several challenges in understanding my team mates portion (the GUI portion) and how it can be linked to my implementation of the schedule command.

 * **New Command: `View` (Pull Request: [#45](https://github.com/AY2122S1-CS2103T-T17-3/tp/pull/45/files))**
   * What it does: view in-depth information of a client